 Computing Intent Statement

-At Brookfield Community, our computing curriculum intends to prepare the children for the ever changing world of technology and develop their skills for the future.
+At Brookfield Community Primary School, our computing curriculum follows the Teach Computing Scheme of work.
+This intends to prepare our children for the ever changing world of technology and develop their skills for the future.
 We intend to provide the children with an exciting and enriching curriculum designed to enable them to use computational thinking and creativity to develop their understanding of the world.

 Our computing curriculum has deep links with mathematics, design and technology and engineering.
 Our curriculum also encourages children to use ICT and computational thinking to create work, solve problems and develop thinking which in turn will help to them to contribute to the society we live in, as adults.